How inflation is affecting homeowners insurance premium increases

 Reconstruction material costs continue to increase

 Inflation in the home construction industry has impacted the cost of many building materials required to restore your home in the case of a loss.
-These costs continue to rise due to current market conditions and the continuing recovery of the U.S. economy.
+While lumber prices have recently declined from record highs; other building materials, such as drywall, concrete block and shingles continue to rise.

 The gap in coverage due to inflation has compounded year-over-year in SageSure states